benjaminjt/micro-nervous/README.md

 }
 ```

-The stats json just comes off of `service.stats`, which can be easily overwritten
+The stats json just comes from `service.getStats()`, which can be easily overwritten

 ```js
 class MyService extends Service {